mdforhadulislam/React-Trellor-App/README.md

 <br/>

-This application acts as a project management app, like the trellor application.
-First, you need to add your board, then you choose your board name and a color for your board's background.
-You can add multiple types of boards.
-If you want, you can change the name of the board and delete the board.
-After that, if you click on any board, another page will open and you can add more than one list to it.
-Again, if you want, you can add tasks inside each list and you can also delete tasks.
-If you want you can delete the list on a board and then change the name of the list.
-You can take a list to another board and copy and paste a list to another board if you want.
+● This application is like Trello.<br/>
+● Boards can be made like a Trello.
+If the name of the board is wrong it can be changed and then it can be removed if the board needs to be removed.<br/>
+● The list can be added to the board.
+If the title is incorrect when added to the list, it can be changed.
+Adding a list to the wrong board can add a list from one board to another.
+You can copy the board list more than once if you wish.
+If you wish, you can delete the list.<br/>
+● You can add tasks to the list if you want.
+Again, if you want, you can change the task, and if you want, you can drag it from one list to another.
+If you wish, the same work can be copied to another list.
+Finally, you can delete it.<br/>
+● Technology used: React.js,React-Redux,React Router v6,React
+Beautiful dnd,Html5,Css3,Tailwindcss